 You can use light sources to help produce dramatic, realistic 3D views.
-The three types of light sources in Chief Architect are Point, Spot, and Parallel lights.
+The two types of light sources in Chief Architect are Point lights and Spot lights.

 Review the features added in each new version of Chief Architect by watching these online tutorial training videos and reading these PDF files that detail the changes.